jihdeh/docker-react-goodfoot/README.md

 Files to build a Docker image containing the API endpoint and static website.

 * Implement using [Docker](https://docs.docker.com/).
-* Should build with `docker build -t goodfoot-programming-test ./src` from the root of the repository.
+* Should build with `docker build -t goodfoot ./src` from the root of the repository.
-* Should run with `docker run -p 8080:8080 goodfoot-programming-test`.
+* Should run with `docker run -p 8080:8080 goodfoot`.

-## Bonus points
+## Addons

-In no particular order, bonus points will be awarded for:
+In no particular order:

  * Speed of implementation
  * Logical and readable git commits